DimitryZH/microservices-demo/README.md

-# DevOps Projects Based on Online Boutique
+# Practical DevOps implementations and iontributions based on Microservices Demo – Online Boutique App

 This fork of `microservices-demo` serves as a central index of all my DevOps projects built using the Online Boutique microservices architecture.